-The MSc specialisation in Science Communication and Society (SCS) offers students the opportunity to combine chemistry research training with programmes in different aspects of science communication, such as journalism, new media, museology and information visualisation.
+The MSc specialisation in Science Communication and Society (SCS) offers students the opportunity to combine life science research training with programmes in different aspects of science communication, such as journalism, new media, museology and information visualisation.
 The programme prepares students for a career in popularisation of science, for example, as a science communicator, a science policymaker or a public relations or health communication officer, or for a career as a scientist with a communicating mindset.
-The programme consists of: